WrightDanG/FromVin/README.md

 ### Store

-I've covered this later in the Readme, but due to this being my only experience with something so large as an e-commerce site, i've leaned quite heavily on the boutique ado project for the store functionality.
+I've covered this later in the Readme, but due to this being my only experience with something so large as an e-commerce site, I've leaned quite heavily on the boutique ado project for the store functionality.
 Hopefully this doesn't detract too much from the fact that the elements are wonderfully fit for purpose.
 User information storage, stripe implementation and excellent user feedback all comes together to ensure that any user wishing to purchase an item from this store, has as few barriers as possible to do so.

 The items are presented and filtered logically for the user, and they can amend this themselves also.
 Adding products is simple and feedback is given all along the way.

 ### Account/Profile

 Credit has to be given here to the well-roundedness of the Django application.
-From initial installation alone, the breadth of user-centric control via the built in admin makes dealing with an often complex back-end to a project, relatively simple.
+From initial installation alone, the breadth of user-centric control via the built-in admin makes dealing with an often complex back-end to a project, relatively simple.

 ## Design Decisions

 ### General Design
-As a preface to the aspects that are more bespoke on the site, it needs to be stated that i've leaned quite heavily on the boutique ado project.
-As the only full ecommerce solution on the course and an ideal example of how to put together a django ecommerce site, it seemed like a natural source of a basis.
+As a preface to the aspects that are more bespoke on the site, it needs to be stated that I've leaned quite heavily on the boutique ado project.
+As the only full ecommerce solution on the course and an ideal example of how to put together a Django ecommerce site, it seemed like a natural source of a basis.
 This was discussed with my stand-in mentor to confirm this would be the case, and was told that it was expected, but should be stated outright here.

 Otherwise, a fixed top navbar was selected so that a user can utilise the navigation even when midway down hundreds of products.
-On said navbar, the site has been split into it's shop, a homepage which acts as an informational guide, a recommendation page and a blog for more bespoke information from the site owners.
+On said navbar, the site has been split into its shop, a homepage which acts as an informational guide, a recommendation page and a blog for more bespoke information from the site owners.

 The colour style of the site was chosen to reflect the products that it showcases, along with hopefully coming across as professional but not ostentatious.

 As mentioned above, the hope is that the recommendation aspect of the site can expand over time.
 I feel this is what gives a little extra to the site as it gives direction to customers who may not know quite as much about the products as others.

 The blog can be a powerful way to communicate with the users.
-Being able to present new information in a consistent manner was the reason for it's inclusion, and whilst most of the current information is just a sample - the potential of it speaks to it's inclusion.
+Being able to present new information in a consistent manner was the reason for its inclusion, and whilst most of the current information is just a sample - the potential of it speaks to its inclusion.

+Whilst the blog has models that were not seen in the code institute projects, I am aware that two are required under this project.
+The recommendation app was filling this niche during development, however once the functionality was in and working, the code was more suited to forms.py.
+It is my sincere hope that I am not penalised for ensuring the code sits in a logical place in the final completed project.

 ### Data Specific Design

+Probably the largest move away from the projects so far was the goal to utilise a different service to serve media and static files.
+I am aware that AWS is the standard but the goal was to use something other, plus I had seen that some users were being charged by Amazon with no warning.
+As such I located Cloudinary.
+It was a good learning experience setting up the service, however I cannot say that it was straightforward.

+Otherwise, Django makes storing data really very simple.
+I preferred the access of MongoDB and found using both sqllite and Postgres to be quite limiting in this regard.
+The transition between the two was especially difficult with my custom products.

+Those hurdles were leaped however, and I can see the positives and negatives to both aspects.
+Setting up and managing the amount of data in this project with Mongo would be troublesome and time consuming.
+Django on the other hand, in conjunction with the Code Institute guides made for a more user-friendly experience.

 #### Database Schema

 The following was made with Creately.
-The postgres database viewer on Heroku is unfortunately quite limited, so some estimates have been made as to the relationships between some of these tables.
+The Postgres database viewer on Heroku is unfortunately quite limited, so some estimates have been made as to the relationships between some of these tables.
 In addition, the social tables have been created, but wouldn't be utilised until additional work is made on the project.

 ![database schema](https://user-images.githubusercontent.com/61311614/123555148-d1753200-d77b-11eb-840a-9ef8ffd979f2.png)